mia-platform/lc39/docs/development-affordance.md

 ## `ENV` Variables for Local Runs

-If you need to use some `ENV` variables inside your service to customize its behaviour you can use the `--env` flag and pass a [`.env` file path][dotenv-file-syntax] to it.
+If you need to use some `ENV` variables inside your service to customize its behavior you can use the `--env` flag and pass a [`.env` file path][dotenv-file-syntax] to it.
 For example you can add this script to your `package.json`: